Where to stay in Berat

 Hotel Vila Aleksander

 An authentic Albanian retreat, a 10-minute walk from the old fortress of Berat.
 This attractive 19th-century town house has been carefully restored, and rooms retain many original features and traditional furnishings.
-It is the perfect base from which to experience the local culture and offers excellent value for money. ☑ Check prices and availability here.
+It is the perfect base from which to experience the local culture and offers excellent value for money. ☑ Click here to book Vila Alexander.

 • Local exploration – Located in the centre of the historic town of Berat and surrounded by stunning scenery, there is plenty to see and do